Colin Goldberg

-Colin Adriel Goldberg (born December 23, 1971) is an American visual artist whose work explores the intersection of art and technology.
-He is associated with the development of the term Techspressionism.
+Colin Adriel Goldberg (born December 23, 1971) is an American visual artist known for his role in the development of Techspressionism.

 Early life and education

 Colin Goldberg was born in the Bronx, New York in 1971 to parents of Japanese and Jewish ancestry.
 He grew up on the East End of Long Island.

 As an undergraduate student, Goldberg studied Studio Art at Binghamton University under the Abstract Expressionist painter Angelo Ippolito.
 He would later go on to attend graduate school at Bowling Green State University in Ohio.